Healthdirect Free Australian health advice you can count on.

 Will my family be able to view my body?

-Yes.
-Removing organs and tissue is no different from any other surgical operation and is performed by highly skilled health professionals.
+Removing organs and tissue is no different from any other surgical operation.
+It is done by highly skilled doctors in a hospital.

 Will my organs and tissue be used for research?